MartianZoo/solarnet/README.md

 * It's not a way to *play* the game; for that see the excellent [open-source app](http://github.com/terraforming-mars/terraforming-mars) (which this is unrelated to).

+* It's a work in progress!
+Try to look at it for what it could become rather than what it is right now. :-)

 * It's a standalone library.
 Its only job is to *know the rules of the game*: who can do what when, and what happens if they do?
 It covers the "pure logic part" of the game.
 You can set up game situations and see what happens.
 (I do not blame you if it's quite incomprehensible what this could possibly useful for. :-))

 * Card behaviors etc. are written in a language called Pets that closely resembles the game's existing iconographic language.
 Examples: